Wood burning and smoke control areas

 Smoke Control Areas

-For more information on what fuels are authorised and what appliances are exempt, please visit Smoke control areas: the rules - GOV.UK (www.gov.uk).
+For more information on what fuels are authorised and what appliances are exempt, please visit smoke control areas: the rules.

 Bonfire and barbeques

-For these reasons we would advise against having a bonfire.
+For these reasons, we advise against having a bonfire.
 For alternative methods of safely disposing of your waste, please see our A-Z of recycling.

 The council can take action if the smoke can be classified as a statutory nuisance.
-For this to be the case, it must:
+To be a statutory nuisance, the smoke must:

 - Unreasonably and substantially interfere with the use or enjoyment of a home or other premises